65th Tony Awards: Ceremony

 In addition to the CBS television broadcast, the ceremony was simulcast live to Times Square and included the Tony Awards Red Carpet and the complete Tony Awards show, including the Creative Arts Awards.

+Presenters

 The creative arts awards presentation was hosted by Laura Benanti and Katie Finneran and were presented prior to the network broadcast of the rest of the awards and the entertainment.
 The awards in this portion of the ceremony included those for Best Original Score, Choreography, Best Orchestrations, and others.